mateuscarvalhog/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+It is also the project constructed by following the [Tour of Heroes tutorials of the Angular documentation](https://angular.io/tutorial).

 ## Development server